wasny0ps/Ethernaut-Challenges/Challenges/King/README.md

   - ``send`` : (2300 gas, returns bool)
   - ``call`` : (forward all gas or set gas, returns bool)

 this methods.
-Here we can see that when we use send or call to send ether or perform any transactions, it returns a boolean value i.e. true or false.
+Here we can see that when we use to send or call to send ether or perform any transactions, it returns a boolean value i.e. true or false.
+Unless you check this return value, you will face something critical vulnerability.

-### Security Issue
+### Security Issue : Uncheck Calls Returns Value

  The ``call`` and ``send`` functions return a boolean indicating whether the call succeeded or failed.
 As a result, if the call return value is not checked, execution will resume even if the called contract throws an exception.
 If the call fails accidentally or an attacker forces the call to fail, this may cause unexpected behavior in the subsequent program logic.
+Here is a contract which too has an example of this problem.

  ```solidity

 contract Lotto {
     bool public payedOut = false;
     address public winner;
     uint public winAmount;